gilbert/temp/README.md

 ## DAFT

-DAFT (Default Argument Function Thunk) is a signature pattern of Stateful Sin components which can be used for scope-level variables expressed as default arguments.
+DAFT (Default Argument Function Thunk) is a signature pattern unique to Sin components that lets you declare scope-level variables as default arguments in your render functions.
+Instead of re-declaring the same values inside your component body, DAFT allows you to express them inline at the signature level, keeping the code more concise and easier to read.

 ```js
 s((attrs, children, context) => () =>